Your video field guide to watercolor

 Registration

-There are two ways to join the Exploring Watercolor Course!
-Both can be started anytime.
+There are two ways to join the Exploring Watercolor Course.

-- FREE As part of the Adventure Art Academy ($29/month): This option is the most affordable, and also gives you access to the entire Adventure Art Academy library (includes the Alpenglow Course and 45+ landscape lessons).
-Once you sign up for the Adventure Art Academy, your welcome email will have the access code to sign up for the Course for free. (add the coupon code to the checkout page here).
-You can cancel anytime, and must have an active membership for the course duration.
+• FREE As part of the Adventure Art Academy ($29/month): This option is the most affordable, and also gives you access to the entire Adventure Art Academy library (includes the Alpenglow Course and 55+ landscape lessons).
+Once you sign up for the Adventure Art Academy) You can cancel anytime, and the course is inside the library so you do not need to sign up separately.

 Course Materials